SQL variables

 Copy

-In addition to using SET to set variables within a session, variables can be passed as arguments in the connection string used to initialize a session in Snowflake.
-This is especially useful when using tools where the specification of the connection string is the only customization possible.
+In addition to using SET to set variables within a session, you can pass variables as arguments in the connection string used to initialize a session in Snowflake.
+This option is especially useful when using tools where the specification of the connection string is the only customization possible.

 For example, using the Snowflake JDBC driver, you can set additional connection properties that will be interpreted as parameters.
 Note that the JDBC API requires SQL variables to be strings.